 You May Have a Limited Time to Act

 If you are considering filing a slip and fall personal injury case in the state of Florida, you must file your claim within the statute of limitations deadline.
-Florida allows only four years for victims to bring a personal injury case for slip and fall injuries.
+Florida allows only two years for victims to bring a personal injury case for slip and fall injuries.

 While this may seem like a long period, it takes time to build a case designed for success.
 Your legal team will need adequate time to collect evidence and, in turn, represent your interests.
 If you do not act within this timeframe, you may forfeit your right to pursue financial recovery for your losses.